xtendui/xtendui/src/gatsby/markdown/hidden/test/toggle.md

 ## Class Body

-Test classes nested should not remove additional class.
+TEST classes nested should not remove additional class.

-Test close all should remove all class.
+TEST close all should remove all class.

 <demo>
   <demoinline src="demos/components/overlay/class-body">